zhuminjie/OpenSeesPyDoc/src/Lobatto.rst

    Create a Gauss-Lobatto beamIntegration object.
-   Gauss-Lobatto integration is the most common approach for evaluating the response of :ref:`forceBeamColumn-Element` (`Neuenhofer and Filippou 1997`_) because it places an integration point at each end of the element, where bending moments are largest in the absence of interior element loads.
+   Gauss-Lobatto integration is the most common approach for evaluating the response of :doc:`ForceBeamColumn` (`Neuenhofer and Filippou 1997`_) because it places an integration point at each end of the element, where bending moments are largest in the absence of interior element loads.

    ========================   =============================================================
    ``tag`` |int|              tag of the beam integration.